-These bottles are great examples of using 35 to 40 lights inside of a bottle.
+These bottles are great examples of using 35 to 40 lights inside of a larger liquor bottle.
 This number of lights was accomplished but using a single string of crafts lights that have 35 lights on a string or doubling up with 2 strings of 20’s.

-1. Tailor the selection of light color to the bottle type you are using, an upcoming event, a favorite sports team or your home decor.
+1. Tailor the selection of light color to the bottle type you are using, an upcoming event, a favorite sports team or home decor.
 In addition to classic white, think outside of the box and try orange, blue or red – especially when working with clear bottles.

-4. Be sure to operate the bottles only under supervision.
+4. Be sure to operate the bottles under supervision.
 If projects contain traditional lights and will be sold, consider adding a label that advises that bottles be used under supervision and they not be placed on “heat sensitive” surfaces.
 (Surfaces like antiques.)

 Above all, have fun and enjoy this selection of lit bottle samples!
 I hope you find them inspiring.
 You can find craft lights with 10, 15, 20, and 25 lights to the string by clicking here.